 Electric Vehicle Frequently Asked Questions

-The Hawaiian Electric Companies are also installing DC fast charging stations for public use on Oahu, Maui, and Hawaii Island to help make sure EV drivers are never caught without a place to charge.
-DC fast charging can charge an EV up to 80% of its battery capacity in 30 minutes.
+The Hawaiian Electric Companies are installing DC fast charging stations for public use on Oahu, Maui, and Hawaii Island to help make sure electric vehicle drivers are never caught without a place to charge.
+DC fast charging can “fill” an EV battery up to 80 percent of its capacity in about 30 minutes.
+These charging stations also provide alternatives for drivers’ whose charging needs cannot be met at home.
+The Hawaiian Electric Companies are also providing an industry-leading commercial pilot rate which supports public EV charging.

 Additionally, the Hawaiian Electric Companies continue to research new technologies and services which may benefit EV drivers and stakeholders, as well as all our customers.

-Overview: Why do the Hawaiian Electric Companies offer discount EV rates?
+Q: Why do the Hawaiian Electric Companies support electric vehicles?

-- Encourage adoption of EVs and off-peak charging to help with grid stability;
+- Encourage adoption of EVs and charging in ways which help with grid stability;

 - Make it easier for our customers to be part of the clean energy movement ; and